madebyollin/cse571-racecars/documents/Final Report.md

 ### Perception

 The foundation of our perception system is the `darknet` ROS package, which provides YOLOv3 tracking boxes at 30hz.
-From these per-frame tracking boxes we filter out high-confidence person boxes, discard implausibly small or large boxes, and decide on an initial match based on closeness to the camera.
+From these per-frame tracking boxes we filter out high-confidence person boxes, discard implausibly small boxes, and decide on an initial match based on closeness to the camera.

 Distance from the person is determined by masking the stereo camera's depth output to the bounding box area and selecting a central value.

-Once an initial match is determined, the system compares matches on each subsequent frame to the existing match and ranks the potential matches according to visual similarity (using a structural similarity metric on the cropped region) as well as bounding box overlap.
+Once an initial match is determined, the system compares matches on each subsequent frame to the existing match and ranks the potential matches according to bounding box overlap.
+We have also tried to incorporate visual similarity (using a structural similarity metric on the cropped region) for identifying the same person across framed and reidentifying the same person after losing track.

 The tracked bounding box (and its confidence) are sent to an additional node for visualization.